How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 Acne on the face:

-Causes of a skin rash:
+Causes of skin rashes:

 There are many criteria for assessing itching: by localization, intensity and nature of occurrence.
 For proper diagnosis and treatment, it is also very important to determine the accompanying symptoms: rash, peeling, hair loss in this area of the body, as well as the formation of cracks and wounds.